greatfocus/gf-config/README.md

 # gf-config
-Key vault service for providing configurations
+Configurations service for providing configs to services